Reduced symplectic homology and string topology: -essential Morse functions

-\begin{definition} Let $R$ be a principal ideal domain.
-We say that a Weinstein domain $W$ of dimension $2n$ \emph{has $R$-essential skeleton} if it admits a Weinstein structure with Morse function $K$ whose number of index $n$ critical points is equal to the rank of $H_n(W;R)$.
-Such a function $K$ is called \emph{$R$-essential}. \end{definition}
+\begin{definition} An \emph{$R$-essential Morse function} on $W$ is a defining Morse function $K:W\to\R$ without critical points of index $>n$ such that the number of its index $n$ critical points is equal to the rank of $H_n(W;R)$.
+We say that $W$ is {\em $R$-essential} if it admits an $R$-essential Morse function $K$. \end{definition}

-A necessary condition for a Weinstein domain to have $R$-essential skeleton is that $H_n(W;R)$ is a free $R$-module.
+Note that a necessary condition for $W$ to be $R$-essential is that $H_k(W;\Z)=0$ for all $k>n$, and $H_n(W;R)$ and $H_{n-1}(W;R)$ are free $R$-modules.
+This follows from the fact that the singular homology groups admit a description as Morse homology groups.

-If a Weinstein domain $W$ has $R$-essential skeleton for every ring $R$ we will say that it has \emph{essential skeleton}.
-When working with an unspecified ring $R$, we will sometimes just call \emph{essential} a Morse function which is \emph{$R$-essential}.
+\begin{remark} (a) For $R=\Z$, a necessary condition for $W$ to be $\Z$-essential is that $H_k(W;\Z)=0$ for all $k>n$, and $H_n(W;\Z)$ and $H_{n-1}(W;\Z)$ are free $\Z$-modules.
+By the h-cobordism theorem, this condition is also sufficient if $n\geq 3$ and $W$ is simply connected~\cite[Theorem~6.1]{Smale}, while in the non-simply connected case it is in general not sufficient~\cite[Proposition 1.4]{Cieliebak-Eliashberg15}.

+(b) Suppose that $R$ is a field of characteristic $p>0$.
+Then a necessary condition for $W$ to be $R$-essential is that $H_k(W;\Z)=0$ for $k>n$, $H_n(W;\Z)$ is free, and $H_{n-1}(W;\Z)$ has only $p$-torsion.
+Indeed, given an $R$-essential Morse function, the Morse differential in degree $n$ over $\Z$ must vanish upon tensoring with $R$, so $H_{n-1}(W;\Z)$ has only $p$-torsion.
+By the h-cobordism theorem, this condition is also sufficient if $n\ge 3$ and $W$ is simply connected: By~\cite[Theorem~6.1]{Smale} the manifold $W$ admits a defining Morse function with no critical points of index $>n$ and the number of critical points of index $n$ equal to $\mathrm{rk}_\Z H_n(W;\Z)$ plus the number of torsion generators of $H_{n-1}(W;\Z)$.
+If $H_{n-1}(W;\Z)$ has only $p$-torsion the universal coefficient theorem shows that this is the same as $\mathrm{rk}_R H_n(W;R)$ q.e.d.
+Again, this condition is in general not sufficient in the non-simply connected case. \end{remark}

+We will be interested in $R$-essentiality for Weinstein domains.
+Recall from~\cite{Cieliebak-Eliashberg-book} that a {\em Weinstein domain} $(W,\omega,X,\phi)$ is a compact manifold $W$ with boundary equipped with a symplectic form $\omega$, a defining generalized Morse function $\phi:W\to \R$, and a vector field $X$ which is Liouville for $\omega$ and gradient-like for $\phi$.
+Weinstein domains are considered up to homotopy of $(\om,X,\phi)$ with these properties.
+After such a Weinstein homotopy, we may assume that the function $\phi$ is Morse, i.e. it has no embryonic critical points.
+Then $\phi$ has no critical points of index $>n$, so $R$-essentiality of $\phi$ reduces to the number of its index $n$ critical points being equal to the rank of $H_n(W;R)$.
+Let us emphasize, however, that in all our constructions involving $R$-essentiality we can use instead of $\phi$ an $R$-essential Morse function $K$ which is unrelated to the Weinstein structure, and whose existence is a purely topological question as {\reftwo discussed} above.

+\begin{remark} A theorem of O.~Lazarev~\cite{Lazarev} implies that, on an $R$-essential Weinstein domain $W$ of dimension $2n\geq 6$ with $H_n(W;R)\neq 0$, one can actually find a Weinstein--Morse function $\phi$ as above which is $R$-essential. \end{remark}

-\begin{example} Examples of Weinstein domains with essential skeleton include the following:
+\begin{example} Examples of $\Z$-essential Weinstein domains include the following compact manifolds (with {\em any} Weinstein structure):

-(i) Disc cotangent bundles of closed orientable manifolds (in the non-orientable case they have $\Z/2$-essential skeleton).
+(i) disc cotangent bundles of closed orientable manifolds (in the non-orientable case they are $\Z/2$-essential);